microsoft/botframework-components/generators/generator-bot-core-assistant/README.md

 - Cancelling a dialog
 - Get customer feedback
 - Repeat the previous question
-- Disambiguation of NLP results
+- Disambiguation when multiple intents are recognized

 ### Required Azure resources